THGSCST/Vices-and-Sins-MOD/README.md

 ## How to install?
 1. First you MUST HAVE an original game, which can be obtained at GOG.com.
 2. Copy all the contents to install folder.
-3. If you have a non-GOG version, do not copy the `gangster.exe` or `gangsters-cheats.exe` executable.
+3. If you have a non-GOG version, do not copy the `gangster.exe` or `gangster-cheats.exe` executable.

-## Cheats executable `gangsters-cheats.exe`
+## Cheats executable `gangster-cheats.exe`
-It is used to facilitate testing and debugging.
-For now, it has the following cheats:
+Created to facilitate debug or testing, it has the following cheats:
 * `Shift + $` Your balance becomes one million dollars.
 * `Shift + #` All gangs get 1000 dollars, including you.

 ## Graphics Fix
-The vast majority of graphics issues can be solved with [DxWrapper](https://github.com/elishacloud/dxwrapper) credits to [elishacloud](https://github.com/elishacloud) and [narzoul](https://github.com/narzoul).
+To run the game on Windows 10, the vast majority of graphics issues can be solved with [DxWrapper](https://github.com/elishacloud/dxwrapper) credits to [elishacloud](https://github.com/elishacloud) and [narzoul](https://github.com/narzoul).
 **You can get an already set up version here: [Tools/Misc](Tools/Misc/).** It's configured and ready to use, just extract the content in the game's installation folder.

 For debugging it is highly recommended to run the game in **windowed mode**: Change the configuration file `dxwrapper.ini` to the following: